 Steam generators and condensers are also examples of components found in nuclear facilities where the concept of LMTD is needed to address certain problems.
-When the subcooled water enters the steam generator, it must be heated up to its boiling point and then it must be evaporated.
-Because evaporation is taking place at constant temperature, it cannot be used a single LMTD.
-In this case the heat exchanger has to be treated as a combination of two or three (when superheat occurs) heat exchangers.
+When the subcooled water enters the steam generator, it must be heated up to its boiling point, and then it must be evaporated.
+Because evaporation occurs at a constant temperature, it cannot be used as a single LMTD.
+In this case, the heat exchanger must be treated as a combination of two or three (when superheat occurs) heat exchangers.

 Pinch Point – Heat Exchanger

-There is another interesting aspect to the design in that the temperature difference known as ‘pinch’ can limit the performance of heat exchangers if the areas and flow rates are not properly designed.
-Pinch point is the location in heat exchanger where the temperature difference between hot and cold fluid is minimum at that location.
+Another interesting aspect of the design is that the temperature difference is known as ‘pinch’ can limit the performance of heat exchangers if the areas and flow rates are not properly designed.
+A pinch point is a location in a heat exchanger where the temperature difference between hot and cold fluid is minimum at that location.

 NTU Effectiveness Method

-When direct knowledge of the LMTD is not available and the NTU method (Number of Transfer Units method) can be used.
+When direct knowledge of the LMTD is not available, the NTU method (Number of Transfer Units method) can be used.
 This method is based on a dimensionless parameter called the heat transfer effectiveness, defined as: